Don't see the menu?

 as few pages as you need, but be concise in your wordings,

 don't make me read long rambling prose.
-Recall also that I
+Proof read your reports

 third week of the semester.
-Each group is required to give a 5-min
+Each team is required to give a 5-min

-presentation of its project contract.
-The project contract should
+presentation of its project proposal.
+The project proposal is a form

-If you'd like to do a joint project with another course, past or present,
+If you want to do a joint project with another course, past or present,

 or as part of your directed study or research work, you must first get